Joseph C. Harsch: Broadcasting

 Harsch made his first broadcasts during the time he was in Berlin as bureau chief for the Christian Science Monitor, filling in sporadically for William L. Shirer who was the noted Berlin correspondent for CBS.
-After Harsch returned to the United States, he joined CBC in 1943.
+After Harsch returned to the United States, he joined CBS in 1943.
 For the next six years Harsch broadcast his news analysis on WTOP, Washington D.C. in addition to writing a column for the Monitor.

 Because of his background in London, Harsch was hired by the BBC when influential broadcaster Raymond Gram Swing gave up his post with the weekly radio program American Commentary.
 Harsch alternated his coverage from Washington with Clifton Utley, who reported from Chicago.

 In 1953, Harsch shifted his allegiance to NBC, serving as a news analyst for four years before returning to London as the senior European correspondent for the network.
 He became so well known in London circles that he was invited to dine with the Queen, was a popular member of the Garrick Club and many other social fixtures.
 When he left England, he was made a Commander of the Order of the British Empire by Queen Elizabeth II.

 ABC became his broadcast home in 1967, when he was a commentator for the network until 1971, assigned to the American Entertainment Network effective 1/1/68.

 During the course of his broadcasting career, he continued to write his newspaper column, and his efforts for the Monitor that helped establish its reputation in foreign affairs coverage were celebrated in 1989 on the 60th anniversary of his column.

 Personal life

+Harsch's father Paul Harsch became a Christian Science teacher and lecturer, and gave the first ever lecture on the religion in the Jerusalem.

 Joseph C. Harsch married Anne Elizabeth Wood, the daughter of retired United States Navy Rear Admiral Spencer S. Wood, and maintained a home in Jamestown, Rhode Island.
-The couple had three sons and remained married for 65 years, before Anne’s death in 1997.
+The couple had three sons and remained married for 65 years, before Anne's death in 1997.

 On the evening before Harsch's 93rd birthday and a month before his death, he married Edna Raemer, his editorial assistant of 25 years.
 She had moved to Jamestown to help in the editing on a history project being written by Harsch.